americanexpress/one-app-cli/packages/holocron-dev-server/README.md

 while creating web experiences.

-If you are looking for a **production-like environment** to run One App Holocron modules, [`@americanexpress/one-app-runner`][one-app-runner] would be the right tool of choice, this is
-                                                                                                                      because `holocron-dev-server` only provides a faster developer experience on the client side only, without the actual One App server.
+If you are looking for a **production-like environment** to run One App Holocron modules, [`@americanexpress/one-app-runner`][one-app-runner] would be the right tool of choice, this is because `holocron-dev-server` only provides a faster developer experience on the **client side only**, without the actual One App server.

 ## 📖 Table of Contents